Mainul-Islam-Nirob/spotify/README.md

 # Spotify-Clone

-This is an clone of spotify, famous music app.
+This is a clone of spotify, famous music app.

 ## Table of contents